 Just like steaming makes your hair more pliable for stretching, twisting & braiding, it also makes detangling a breeze – especially finger detangling.
 When the hair is softer and moisturized, you can manipulate your strands to detangle and remove shed hair.

-Hair steaming is so beneficial.
-From making your hair easier to manipulate to simply eliminating dryness, making it a part of your hair care regimen can help protect your hair and bring it back from a near damaged state.
+As you’ve just read steaming is so beneficial for our hair.
+From making your hair easier to manipulate to simply eliminating dryness, making it a part of your natural hair regimen can help protect your hair and bring it back from a near damaged state.

 While, I recommend steaming your hair at least weekly, you can do it daily if you want.
 It all depends on your hair’s needs.
-I like to steam my hair every 3-4 days.
+I like to steam my natural hair every 3-4 days.
+Check out how you can use the Q-Redew to quickly and effectively steam your natural hair.